relu/kubernetes-workshop-rubyalacluj/README.md

 ```

 Now that we know how much resources our pods are using, we can tweak the pod
-configuration by adding a resources section:
+configuration by adding a resources section in our deployment (no need to
+change the file yourself, we have that already in
+`manifests/06-deployment-with-resources.yaml`, proceed to the next step):

 ```yaml
 resources: